Ng Man-tat: Personal life

 Ng married Mak Lee Lee, a Hong Kong artist, in 1976.
 They met during a TVB training class.
 Mak gave birth to twin daughters.
 After Ng's gambling debts had risen to HK$300,000, Mak filed for a divorce which was granted in 1994.
 While Ng and Mak were still married, Ng cohabited with Lo Siu Chi (卢少慈), also a Hong Kong artist, and had a daughter together.
 In 1993, while Ng was filming All's Well, Ends Well Too in Singapore, he met Hou Shanyan (侯珊燕), a Malaysian beauty pageant runner-up and artist.
 Ng married Hou in 1996, and they had a daughter and son.
 He lived with his family in Johor Bahru, Malaysia, until shortly before his death, when he asked to spend time in Hong Kong.

 Being a native of Xiamen, he was fluent in Hokkien.
-He sometimes spoke Hokkien with the cast when he was filming in Taiwan.
+He was reported to be speaking Hokkien with the cast when he was filming in Taiwan.

 Illness and death

 Ng was admitted to the hospital in 2014 for heart failure due to a viral infection.
 After this incident, Ng had a will drawn up, and remained in poor health from that point.
 In February 2021, he confirmed that he suffered from liver cancer and had been undergoing chemotherapy followed by rest and recuperation, but his condition had turned critical.

-On 27 February 2021, Ng died in his sleep at Tai Wai's Union Hospital at the age of 69.
+At 17:17 on 27 February 2021, Ng died in his sleep at Tai Wai's Union Hospital at the age of 69.